The 40 Day Challenge Part 1: Run From

 Day 10: The Science of Craving

-Neuroscience now knows that willpower is a function of the prefrontal lobes of the brain.
-Scientific studies have also confirmed that using porn over and over actually reshapes these areas of the brain, literally eroding our willpower and our moral compass.
+Scientific studies confirm that using porn over and over actually reshapes these areas of the brain, literally eroding our willpower and our moral compass.

 What Is Hypofrontality?

-To the addict, when the craving for porn surfaces, their whole body gears up for action.
+To the compulsive porn user, when the craving for porn surfaces, their whole body gears up for action.
 As unhindered hormones are released and neurotransmitters fire, the craving consumes them.
-The heart begins to race, blood pressure rises, and the addict is consumed by a single thought: “Just one more time.”
+The heart begins to race, blood pressure rises, and they are consumed by a single thought: “Just one more time.”
 The brain feels these desires as compelling needs.
-The prefrontal region is supposed to be able to weigh consequences and situations and judiciously shut down cravings, but hypofrontality means the addict’s ability to do this is impaired.
+The prefrontal region is supposed to be able to weigh consequences and situations and judiciously shut down cravings, but hypofrontality means the body’s ability to do this is impaired.

 How Do You Cure Hypofrontality?

-To bring the prefrontal lobes back into working order (1) the old neural pathways must be starved, and (2) new neural pathways must be built and fed, increasing dopamine levels in a way that build up the prefrontal cortex.
+To bring the executive decision making back into working order (1) the old neural pathways must be starved, and (2) new neural pathways must be built and fed with positive activity.

 1. Starve: Stop All Pornography and Fantasy

-The big difference between “just stop it” and a conscious effort to rewire your brain is this: The man being told to “just stop it” has no hope that the cravings will ever be different.
-When he hears “just stop it,” he hears, “Live with these intense cravings the rest of your life and never give into them.”
-To the addict, porn is life.
-Telling him to stop is like telling him to die.
+The big difference between “just stop it” and a conscious effort to rewire your brain is this: The person being told to “just stop it” has no hope that the cravings will ever be different.
+When they hear “just stop it,” they hear, “Live with these intense cravings the rest of your life and never give into them.”
+To the compulsive porn user, porn is life.
+Telling them to stop is like telling them to die.

 Here are some helpful tips for avoiding pornography: